Handyman contractors in

 Insurance Minimums

-General liability insurance minimum $300,000 recommended.
+General liability minimum $300,000 recommended.
 Workers compensation required if employing others.
 Professional liability coverage advised for electrical/plumbing work.
-Some municipalities may require higher limits for permit work.

 How to Get Licensed

-Register business with City of Fairbanks if required and obtain any local business licenses or permits needed to operate.
+Register with City of Fairbanks for business operations.
+Obtain any required local business permits or registrations.

 About This Market